-Founded in 2014, Bigscreen is a California-based technology company creating an immersive virtual reality telepresence platform that aims to revolutionize the way people work, play, hangout, and collaborate.
+Founded in 2014, Bigscreen is a California-based startup creating an immersive virtual reality telepresence platform that aims to revolutionize the way people work, play, hangout, and collaborate.

 Use cases of Bigscreen include both entertainment and productivity.
 It's used as a virtual living room to watch movies, play videogames, browse the web, and hangout with friends.
 It's also used for productivity as a tool for remote teams to collaborate together in virtual offices.

-Since its beta launch in March 2016, it's become one of the most popular and highest rated VR apps on the Oculus Store and has an incredible 93% positive rating on Steam.
+Since the beta launch in March 2016, Bigscreen has become one of the most popular and highest rated VR apps on the Oculus Store and has an incredible 93% positive rating on Steam.
 Power users spend 20-30 hours per week in Bigscreen, making it one of the most widely used "killer apps" in the industry.

-Darshan Shankar (@dshankar) is the CEO and founder of Bigscreen.
+Darshan is the CEO and founder of Bigscreen.
 He works on engineering and product, as well as day-to-day operations.

 Before founding Bigscreen, he briefly studied Electrical Engineering & Computer Science at UC Berkeley before leaving to start Flotype, a developer tools startup backed by Y Combinator, Andreessen Horowitz, and Salesforce.com.